Pearl Bank: Governance

-The activities of PostBank Uganda are directed by its board of directors.
+The activities of Pearl Bank Uganda are directed by its board of directors.
 As of February 2021, the chairperson of the board was Andrew Otenga Owiny.
 The day-to-day activities of the bank are supervised by a team of ten bank managers, headed by the managing director.
 As of November 2019, the managing director and chief executive officer is Julius Kakeeto.

 Rebrand

 In June 2025, the shareholders of the bank, approved the name change from PostBank Uganda to Pearl Bank Uganda.
 The rebrand required approval from the Bank of Uganda.